Mshardul/Documentations/Others/interview_prep - Techno Leadership Round.md

 - Regular meetings with Stakeholders helped me understand the **effectiveness of the project**.

 ## A failure or something you would do differently if given another chance.

+### Standardization when different teams working on different modeules
+- **Situation**
+    - Was leading the backend and architecture for a campaign management platform that needed integration with five different social media APIs.
+We had a tight timeline to launch an MVP that supported at least three platforms.
+- **Failure**
+    - Made the decision to build all integrations in parallel by dividing them among sub-teams — thinking this would accelerate delivery.
+    - While we were able to move quickly in development, it led to inconsistencies in API abstraction, error handling, and data formats because each team implemented their integration differently.
+    - When it came time to stitch the pieces together, we spent more time debugging integration mismatches and normalizing data than we saved during development.
+    - As a result, the go-live was delayed by nearly 2 weeks, and the MVP required multiple patches post-launch to stabilize.
+- **Lesson**
+    - **Parallel execution without upfront standardization is risky**: We lacked a well-defined interface contract or base SDK for these APIs, which would’ve saved rework later.
+    - **Speed at the start can cost time at the end**: I realized that spending 1 extra week in design and standardization would have saved us at least 2–3 weeks of downstream fixes.
+    - **Leadership isn’t just about trusting delegation — it’s also about setting the right guardrails**: I should have reviewed the early architecture choices from each sub-team more closely and driven alignment before implementation.
+- **Improvement**
+    - Create a shared API abstraction layer first, and mandate each integration team to follow it.
+    - Introduce a common error handling and logging framework.
+    - Set up a mock contract for integration testing early on to ensure everyone is building toward the same output.
+    - In parallel, I’d designate a single tech reviewer per module to ensure cohesion.

+### Decoupling Payments Module into 2 Microservices
+- **Situation**
+    - split the system into two decoupled microservices: Payment Orchestrator (Determined the optimal gateway based on user region, currency, and compliance rules) and Payment Processor (Executed transactions, calculated taxes/discounts, and logged results)
+- **Failure**
+    - **Overcomplicated Service Dependencies**: The Orchestrator and Processor relied heavily on synchronous HTTP calls for critical workflows (e.g., tax calculations before routing).
+During peak traffic, this caused cascading failures
+    - **Lack of Idempotency**: Network glitches or retries led to: Duplicate charges (e.g., users billed twice for the same course).
+Mismatched logs between services, complicating audits.
+    - **Inadequate Testing for Edge Cases**: We tested individual services in isolation but neglected cross-service scenarios (e.g., partial failures, race conditions).
+- **Lessons**
+    - **Decoupling Requires Asynchronous Design**: Synchronous dependencies between microservices create tight coupling and fragility.
+Event-driven architectures (e.g., SQS, Kafka) would have reduced cascading failures.
+    - **Idempotency is Mission-Critical**: Payment systems must guarantee that retries never duplicate charges.
+    - **Testing Edge Cases is Crucial**: When it comes to something as critical as Payments Service, edge test cases must be taken care of.
+- **Improvement**
+    - **Adopt Event-Driven Communication**: Replace HTTP calls with AWS SQS for async workflows.
+This decouples services and allows graceful degradation during failures.
+    - **Build Idempotency from Day One**: Generate unique idempotency keys for every transaction and store them in Redis with TTL.
+Reject duplicate keys to prevent double charges.
+    - **Enhance Testing for Edge Cases**: Write edge test cases for race conditions, partial failures, and cascading failures.

 # Technology Decision Making